Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 Our strategy focused on identifying rule loopholes and specifically engineering around them legally: the **RC health penalty** and the **tower hazard radius**.

 ### 1. Interrupt-Driven Teleoperation (Bypassing the Health Drain)
 * **The Constraint:** Standard RC controllers continuously stream motion packets at high frequencies (e.g., 30 packets/sec), draining a bot's HP in ~3 seconds.
-Conversely, fully autonomous navigation suffered from unreliable arena localization due to ruleset limits and arena design flaws.
+Conversely, fully autonomous navigation suffered from unreliable localization due to ruleset limits and arena design flaws.
-* **The Solution:** We replaced polling-based streaming with an **interrupt-based input architecture**.
+* **The Solution:** We replaced polling-based streaming with an **interrupt-based input**.
 Packets were transmitted *only* on keyboard event triggers (`key_press` / `key_release`).
-Using WASD controls for general piloting, pre-programmed complex subroutines (such as wall-following or dead-reckoning straight to the opponent tower) could be activated with a single packet.
+Using WASD controls for general piloting, along with pre-programmed complex subroutines (such as wall-following or dead-reckoning straight to the opponent tower).
 * **The Impact:** A complete directional maneuver required only 2 packets (start/stop), giving us a budget of over 50 discrete maneuvers per respawn.
-Combining pre-programmed commands with manual piloting, we consistently reached the opponent base tower using <10 packets (5 discrete commands).
+Combining preset commands with manual piloting, we consistently reached the opponent base tower using <10 packets (5 discrete commands).
 While this sacrificed continuous analog speed control, it gave us near-infinite piloting stamina.

-### 2. The Deployable "Brick" Concept (aka "Tactical Excrement")
+### 2. The Deployable "Brick" Concept
-* **The Constraint:** To avoid the tower defense radius, a robot must either continuously dodge or tank heavy damage and respawn.
-Both of which cause massive attack downtime.
+* **The Constraint:** To avoid the tower defense, a robot must either continuously dodge or tank heavy damage and respawn.
+Both of which cause attack downtime.
 * **The Solution:** Deploying a literal "Brick" to hold down the button, allowing the robot to exit the hazard zone immediately while risking at most a single hit from the tower arm.
 * **The Impact:** With the brick deployed, our robot faced zero risk from base defenses and zero attack downtime, achieving the theoretical fastest time-to-kill (TTK).
-Beyond optimal TTK, watching a robot cleanly "poop out" a dead-weight block onto a base button and casually drive away while opponents stood by helplessly was easily the most demoralizing offensive play.
+Beyond optimal TTK, watching a robot cleanly "poop out" a dead-weight block onto a base button and casually drive away was easily the most demoralizing offensive play.

 #### 2.1 High-Torque Closed-Loop Drive (Engineered for Payload & Ramp Climbing)
 * **The Constraint:** To climb the arena ramps and overpower opponents in collisions while carrying our added payload weight, standard brushed DC motors would stall.